Logical-Star-Consulting/UI5-Webcomponents-Angular-Scoping-Lib/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Ensures the post build scripts run.

 ## Running unit tests